jdrch/Hardware/README.md

 ## General Principles

-* OSes and apps are on the latest stable release at the very least and patched very aggressively
+* OSes, firmwares/BIOSes, and apps are on the latest stable release at the very least and patched very aggressively
 * Drivers are on the latest stable release

 ## Resilio Sync Home Pro